Our Annual Events

 Sunday, September 24, 1:30 p.m. at the First Presbyterian Church, Mankato, MN

 Celebrate your Welsh heritage by singing Welsh hymns in both Welsh and English (you'll get help with the Welsh).
 The visiting conductor will be Danny Proud of Madison, WI, and the performing choir will be the St. Peter Choral Society of St. Peter, MN.
 Free admission (free-will donation).
 There will be a Te Bach (refreshments) in the church dining room after the humn singing.
-For more information about this & other Welsh events, check http://mnwelshassociation. weebly.com and www.facebook.com/ MinnesotaWelshAssociation
+For more information about this & other events of the MN Welsh Association, check http://mnwelshassociation. weebly.com and www.facebook.com/ MinnesotaWelshAssociation

 Well-Read Dragons Book Group